 Today Pylos is a lovely little seaside resort.
 Back in 1827, however , it witnessed one of the most important naval battles of the time, the Battle of Navarino, where a combined British, French and Russian fleet liberated Greece from the clutches of the Ottoman Empire.
 You’ll hear all about this as we make an excursion to the Palace of Nestor on a scenic hilltop overlooking the bay.

 Katakolon (for Olympia)

 Having sailed overnight we arrive in Katakolon early morning and quickly set off for our excursion to the legendary site of Olympia.
 The home of the original Olympic Games, Olympia is one of the most famous and important sites in the Ancient World.
 After lunch in town we visit the Museum of the History of the Olympic Games of Antiquity and, at the main site, you can even run on the original track.
 It’s a fantastic and hugely impressive place and you’ll want to make the most of your afternoon wandering round.
 Later we re-board Gallileo in Patras and sail to Itea in the Gulf of Corinth, where we overnight.

 Itea (for Delphi)

 Delphi, with its legendary Oracle, is one of the most revered sites in Antiquity.
 It’s also a site of stunning natural beauty, built into a mountainside.
-After of examination and exploration of the ruins we re-join Galileo to transit the amazing engineering feat that is the Corinth Canal, cut though solid rock in the 1880’s to join the Gulf of Corinth with the Aegean Sea.
+After examination and exploration of the ruins, we re-join Galileo to transit the amazing engineering feat that is the Corinth Canal, cut though solid rock in the 1880’s to join the Gulf of Corinth with the Aegean Sea.